 Yes, you can achieve the perfect Cupid’s bow.
-Just make an X. Using any lip pencil (we’ve been liking Flower Beauty’s Line & Shine Lip Liner, $4, lately), draw a diagonal line that extends down from the highest point of your top lip.
+Just make an X. Using any lip pencil (we’ve been liking Hourglass's Panoramic Long Wear Lip Liner, £22 lately), draw a diagonal line that extends down from the highest point of your top lip.
 Do the same thing to the other side of your lip, and continue your lip-lining as usual.
 Your pout will be impeccably defined.

-When your nudes aren’t showing up nude, it’s time to neutralize.
+When your nudes aren’t showing up nude, it’s time to neutralise.
 Tone down naturally pigmented lips by applying a light layer of foundation before your lipstick.
-You don’t need a lot, but this step ensures your lip color will look exactly how it should on your lips.
+You don’t need a lot, but this step ensures your lip colour will look exactly how it should on your lips.
 Just skip mattifying foundation formulas.
 Stick foundations make this a breeze.
-We like W3ll People’s Narcissist Foundation Stick ($40).
+We like Bobbi Brown's Skin Foundation Stick (£31).

 Say hello to reverse lip liner and goodbye to feathering and bleeding forever.
-Unlike the lip liners you’re used to, clear lip pencils like No Cosmetics’ No Bleeding Lips Secret Lip Liner ($15) create an invisible barrier around the perimeter of your lips that prevents your lipstick from traveling and feathering.
+Unlike the lip liners you’re used to, clear lip pencils like Rimmel London Moisture Renew Lip Liner (£4) create an invisible barrier around the perimeter of your lips that prevents your lipstick from traveling and feathering.

 Mistakes happen.
 That’s why there’s concealer.
-Use a full-coverage concealer, like Hourglass Cosmetics’ Hidden Corrective Concealer ($32), and a precision concealer brush to clean up mistakes and outline your lips.
-This will make the color really pop.
+Use a full-coverage concealer, like Hourglass Hidden Corrective Concealer (£25), and a precision concealer brush to clean up mistakes and outline your lips.
+This will make the colour really pop.
 Even just doing the outside corners gives your smile a little lift.

-When your darkest lip isn’t dark enough, break out the black eyeliner (Chantecaille's Waterproof Eye Liner, $26, is one of our favorites).
+When your darkest lip isn’t dark enough, break out the black eyeliner (Chantecaille's Waterproof Eye Liner, £22, is one of our favourites).
 Use it as lip liner, then top it off with the lipstick of your choice for a vampy look.
-Or, if you want a lip color to show up paler, try this trick with a white eye pencil.
+Or, if you want a lip colour to show up paler, try this trick with a white eye pencil.